ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 	From this we could deduce that the variables ``x`` should be allowed to occur in ``f``.
 	We have not chosen this syntax because it is less explicit about which locally bound variables are allowed to occur in which template variables.

-4. Implement more powerful higher order matching, for example as proposed by De Moor and Sittampalam in ["Higher-order matching for program transformation"](https://www.sciencedirect.com/science/article/pii/S0304397500004023).
+4. Implement more powerful higher order matching, for example as proposed by De Moor and Sittampalam in `"Higher-order matching for program transformation" <https://www.sciencedirect.com/science/article/pii/S0304397500004023>`_.
 	We expect that this alternative would require much more significant changes to the rule matcher in GHC.

 Unresolved Questions
 --------------------

 1. What to do with polymorphic template variables?
 	Consider the code:
 	::